Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/tasks-starting.md

 To create and save a filter use _+ Filter_ as shown below.

-> replace with a SUI screenshot
 <img src="../images/tasks-filters-new.png" alt="Creating tasks filters within Slingshot" width="100%"/>

+Slingshot has a few filters out-of-the-box: _My Tasks_, _Due this Week_, and _Overdue_ (shown in the screenshot above).
+But at any time you can create new custom filters or edit existing custom filters.

 Keep in mind that filters you create and save in a team or project will be visible not only for you, but also for the other team/project members.

-Slingshot has a few filters out-of-the-box: _My Tasks_, _Due this Week_, and _Overdue_.
-But at any time you can create new custom filters or edit existing custom filters.

 In addition, you can save a filter you just created on the spot using _Save As Filter_, as shown below.

-> replace with a similar/SUI screenshot
 <img src="../images/tasks-filters-save.png" alt="Saving tasks filters on the fly within Slingshot" width="100%"/>

+To stop filtering tasks, click/tap the **filter icon** to open the **Filters** dialog.
+Then, select the **Clear** button at the bottom to remove the current filters, and **Apply** to save your changes.

 For those times that you can't find a specific task, try expanding collapsed panels, removing existing filters, and/or adding filters using the properties of the task you want.
 Remember that the icon changes to help you identify when you have active filters or not.